Discover more from VIBES

 He lives very close to Riverhall, Beck’s Grade II listed house, and used to see him regularly driving his hot rods down the lane right past his house.

-Along with Jeff he has worked with everyone from Hendrix, and Led Zeppelin to David Bowie and Talk Talk - it’s funny and brimming with fascinating stories.
+As a side note, if you are a musician or a music lover, we certainly suggest reading Phill’s superb book, Are We Still Rolling?
+He has worked with everyone from Hendrix, and Led Zeppelin to David Bowie and Talk Talk - it’s funny, brimming with fascinating stories and insights.

 I could wax lyrical about this master, this maestro and his influence not just on me, but the whole of the guitar-playing and music-loving community for days, but will keep this piece concise.